 Imagine seeing your work in the iconic New Yorker font.
 What was once scribbled in your favorite notebook or typed into a Word document now looks sleek and confident in that special type that you associate with Zadie Smith, quippy opinion pieces and political cartoons.
 Now picture that same name and bio in Harper’s Magazine, the Yale Review, Poetry Magazine, ZYZZYVA. . .

 For fiction writer and poet Austin Smith, this hypothetical is a reality.
-We were lucky enough to catch up with him at Farley’s in Potrero Hill and he graciously agreed to chat about his humble beginnings on a dairy farm in Illinois, work, creative process, post-Stegner life and the secret behind his publishing mojo.
+He graciously agreed to chat with us about growing up on a dairy farm in Illinois, his creative process and post-Stegner life.

 Austin will be teaching a one-day short fiction intensive at Writing Pad San Francisco on Sunday, June 4th (your only chance to study with him this summer).
 If you’re serious about literary craft, be sure to check out his workshop !